shahriar-rahman/Scraping-Unlisted-Zone-Shares/README.md

 ### • Objectives
 * Crawl the target site.
 * Parse the page.
-* Acquire relevant data.
+* Scrape relevant data.
-* Store in database and memory.
+* Store inside a database and memory.

 <br/><br/>